2ndsleep/2ndsleep.github.io/_drafts/learn/web/static-web-app/procedures/2024-02-28-static-web-app-local-dev.md

 ## Fix Typos

-As you recall, we hired a very inexpensive web designer who threw something together as quickly as they could and possibly while drunk.
+As you recall, we hired a very inexpensive web designer who threw something together as quickly as they could, and possibly while drunk.
 What they gave us had a ton of typos, so we need to fix that.

 If you closed VS Code or stopped the local emulator, you can start it up by running the SWA start command again: `./node_modules/.bin/swa start`
 {: .notice--info}